caddyserver/website/src/docs/markdown/extending-caddy.md

 }
 ```

+This is where you should set default values for fields that were not provided by the user (fields that are not their zero value).
+If a field is required, you may return an error if it is not set.
+For numeric fields where the zero value has meaning (e.g. some timeout duration), you may want to support `-1` to mean "off" rather than `0`, so you may set a default value if the user did not configure it.

-This is typically where host modules will load their guest/child modules, but it can be used for pretty much anything.
-Module provisioning is done in an arbitrary order.
+This is also typically where host modules will load their guest/child modules.

 A module may access other apps by calling `ctx.App()`, but modules must not have circular dependencies.
 In other words, a module loaded by the `http` app cannot depend on the `tls` app if a module loaded by the `tls` app depends on the `http` app.
 (Very similar to rules forbidding import cycles in Go.)